AfrozSheikh/AfrozSheikh/README.md

 ###

-<p align="left">My name is Afroz Sheikh and I'm a FULL STACK DEVELOPER , from Aurangabad</p>
+<p align="left">My name is Afroz Sheikh and I'm a FULL STACK DEVELOPER , from Aurangabad, Maharashtra</p>

 ###